25th Anniversary Savings | 25% Off Dedicated Servers*Shop Now

 Reading Time: 5 minutes

 There are many advantages to our Managed Private Cloud powered by VMware setups, and one of them is the Acronis backup service.
-If you don’t have Acronis Cyber Backups, they are currently available for both our managed and unmanaged Dedicated Servers, Cloud Server Clusters, and VMware deployments.
+If you don’t have Acronis Cyber Backups, they are currently available for both our managed and unmanaged Dedicated Servers, Cloud Servers, and VMware deployments.
 We will review how to complete file restorations when using the Acronis appliance on a VMware deployment in this how to.

 Continue reading →